 The ten trees are not ordered in any way.

-A remarkable tree which is well known for its extremely high age; the tree is reported to be over 800 years old!
+A remarkable tree which is well known for its extremely high age; the tree is reported to be over 800 years old, one of the most expensive bonsai trees!
 Its owner, master Kobayashi, is one of the most well known Bonsai artists in the world and has won the prestigious Prime Minister award in Japan 4 times.
 His nursery, ShunkaEn, is located in Tokyo and is open to visitors.
-For more information, read the Shunka-en Bonsai page!
+For more information, read the Shunka-en Bonsai page, or check the Bonsai artist profile of Kunio Kobayashi.

 Goshin ("protector of the spirit") is a bonsai created by John Y. Naka.
 It is a forest planting of eleven Foemina Junipers, the earliest of which Naka began training into bonsai in 1948.
 Naka donated it to the National Bonsai Foundation in 1984, to be displayed at the United States National Arboretum; it has been there ever since.
-The tree is posted in our Top Bonsai gallery.
+The tree is posted on our Bonsai homepage, but you can also read more about John Naka in his Bonsai artist profile.

 This tree is remarkably realistic, a character highly valued for Bonsai trees.
 As you can see, the foliage pads are very dense, as if it were clouds in the sky.
 Read the article on how this tree was cultivated and trained here!

 This wonderful Chinese landscape belongs to the Man Lung collection in Hong Kong.
 The trees are Chinese Bird Plums (Sageretia Theezans) and together make up a very realistic scenery.
-The trees, rock and miniature figurines are placed on a shallow rectangular pot (made of marble), which in turn is displayed on an antique table.
+In the collection Ficus Bonsai are also popular.
+In this landscape, the trees, rock and miniature figurines are placed on a shallow rectangular pot (made of marble), which in turn is displayed on an antique table.

 This tree is grown from a small cutting and the result above is a picture taken 12 years later.
 A native of Central- and South America the Brazilian Rain tree is considered one of the tropical world's most beautiful and also one of the most popular bonsai subjects.
 Read the article on how this tree was cultivated and trained here!